Akshita3104/SentinelAi/README.md

 ## Using the System

 ### Automatic Network Monitoring
-1. Click **"Start Auto Monitor"** to begin live traffic capture
+1. Click **"Start Simulation Monitor"** to begin simulated traffic capture
 2. The system will automatically:
-   - Detect your IP address
+   - Generate realistic network traffic patterns
-   - Capture network traffic patterns
+   - Simulate various attack scenarios
    - Run DDoS detection on suspicious activity
    - Update all metrics in real-time